This Christmas season take on a new challenge or simply have a little fun with your camera with 20 creative holiday photography ideas!

 2. Kids in front of the Christmas tree with bokeh background

 You’ll wow your entire family with a stellar photo of your kids in front of the decorated Christmas tree, blurred as a beautiful bokeh background.
-Practice with a doll or stuffed animal, so you can get the shot of your kids in just a few takes.
+Practice with a doll or stuffed animal so that you can get the shot of your kids in just a few takes.

 3. Kids sitting in Christmas lights